domaindrivendev/Swashbuckle.AspNetCore/README.md

 public class Product
 {
     [Required]
-    public int?
-Id { get; set; }

-    [Required]
     public string Name { get; set; }

     public string Description { get; set; }
 }
 ```

-Again, Swashbuckle will automatically detect this metadata and list `Id` and `Name` as required fields in the generated JSON Schema.

-__NOTE__: When using ASP.NET Core validation, the `Required` attribute will have no effect on properties that default to a non-null value.
-This means value types should always be converted to `Nullable<T>` for validation to work, and therefore for Swashbuckle to flag the parameter or schema property as being required.

 ### Include Descriptions from XML Comments ###